awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-creating-signed-url-custom-policy.md

 **Web distributions \(optional but recommended\)**
 The base URL including your query strings, if any, but excluding the CloudFront `Policy`, `Signature`, and `Key-Pair-Id` parameters, for example:
 `http://d111111abcdef8.cloudfront.net/images/horizon.jpg?size=large&license=yes`
-If you omit the Resource parameter for a web distribution, users can access all of the objects associated with any distribution that is associated with the key pair that you use to create the signed URL\.
+If you omit the Resource parameter for a web distribution, users can access all of the files associated with any distribution that is associated with the key pair that you use to create the signed URL\.
 Note the following:
 + **Protocol** – The value must begin with `http://`, `https://`, or `*`\.
 + **Query string parameters** – If you have no query string parameters, omit the question mark\.